Josie Jenkins is an award winning

 in both our constructed and natural world, but which also employs the same

-interplay between order and chaos (or unity and variety) that we find so engaging
+interplay between order and chaos that we find so engaging in an artistic

-to paint motifs that are ubiquitous in the world around us.
-I dont always
+times I want to paint things that are ubiquitous in the world around us.
+I

 I categorise my paintings as either